swc-project/swc/CONTRIBUTING.md

 ## Bug reports

 We can't fix what we don't know about, so please report problems liberally.
-This includes problems with understanding the documentation, unhelpful error messages and unexpected behavior.
+This includes problems with understanding the documentation, unhelpful error messages, and unexpected behavior.

 Opening an issue is as easy as following [this link][new-issues] and filling out